£11,104 pledged by 124 funders!

-Global Garden, Global Kitchen will transform the space around our centre into a stunning new community garden and kitchen where local people learn how to grow and prepare a mix of produce that reflects Tottenham's diversity.
+The Global Garden, Kitchen will transform unused space into a new community food garden and kitchen where local people can learn to grow and cook a mix of produce that reflects Tottenham's diversity.

 What we'll do: